steinitzu/celery-singleton/README.md

 assert task1 == task2
 ```

+Specify an empty list to consider the task name only.

 ### raise\_on\_duplicate

 When this option is enabled the task's `delay` and `apply_async` method will raise a `DuplicateTaskError` exception when attempting to spawn a duplicate task instead of returning the existing task's `AsyncResult`